 The SWMP may be modified by the permittee at any time.
+However, if the modification will affect any of the co-applicants, then the affected co-applicant(s) must concur with the amendment in writing.
 Written notification of proposed SWMP modifications must be submitted to EPD at least 30 days prior to implementation of the modification.
 EPD reserves the right to disapprove the SWMP modification.